Year 5

 Maths

-We will also be focusing on knowing and remembering our Key Instant Recall Facts (KIRFs) for Summer 2.
-Please click on the links below for Year 5 Summer KIRFs that will support your child calculating with factor pairs of numbers.
-The online games, HIT THE BUTTON and DAILY TEN, will also support your child with this.
+We will also be focusing on knowing and remembering our Key Instant Recall Facts (KIRFs) for Autumn 1.
+Please click on the links below for Year 5 Autumn KIRFs that will support your child calculating with addition and subtraction of decimals.
+The online games, DAILY TEN and Hit the Button, will also support your child with this.

 Daily Ten